Katipō: Distribution and habitat

 The katipō is only found in New Zealand.
-In the North Island it is found along the West Coast from Wellington to North Cape.
-On the east coast of the North Island it occurs irregularly, however, it is abundant on Great Barrier Island.
+In the North Island it is found throughout the West Coast from North Cape to Wellington.
+On the east coast of the North Island it occurs irregularly, but it is abundant on Great Barrier Island.
 In the South Island it is found in coastal regions south to Dunedin on the east coast and south to Greymouth on the west coast.
 It has been proposed that this southern limit is due to the katipō needing warmer temperatures to allow for the development of their eggs.

-The red katipō is found south of approximately 39°15′ S (the western tip of Taranaki on the west coast, and just north of Waipatiki Beach in Hawke's Bay on the east coast).
-The black katipō is found north of approximately 38° S (Aotea Harbour, just north of Kawhia on the west coast, and Waipiro Bay and just south of the Bay of Plenty on the east coast).
-Both forms are found in the area in between these latitudes.
-These colour variants are strongly correlated with temperature, with one study reporting that red katipō were found in cooler areas with average temperatures of 11.24-13.85°C. In contrast, black katipō were found in warmer areas with average temperatures of 13.64-16.23°C.
+The red katipō is found south of the western tip of Taranaki on the west coast, and just north of Waipatiki Beach in Hawke's Bay on the east coast.
+The black katipō are found north of Aotea Harbour in the Waikato region on the west coast, and Waipiro Bay in the Gisbourne region on the east coast.
+Both forms are found in a transitionary area in between these aforementioned localities.
+These colour variants are strongly correlated with temperature, one study reporting that the red katipō is found in cooler areas with average temperatures of 11.24-13.85 C. In contrast, the black katipō is found in warmer areas with average temperatures of 13.64–16.23 C.

 Habitat

 The katipō is restricted to coastal sand dunes near the seashore.
-They generally reside on the landward side of dunes closest to the coast where they are most sheltered from storms and sand movement.
-They can sometimes be associated with dunes several kilometres from the sea when these dunes extend inland for long distances.
+It generally resides on the landward side of dunes closest to the coast where it is most sheltered from storms and sand movement.
+It can sometimes be associated with dunes several kilometers from the sea when these dunes extend inland for long distances.